 Our primary function is to carry out our statutory duties providing Aids to Navigation for the safety of the mariner.
-However, the Merchant Shipping and Maritime Safety Act 1977, allows us to use any spare capacity in the statutory programme to offer marine support services to clients.
+However, the Merchant Shipping and Maritime Security Act 1997, allows us to use any spare capacity in the statutory programme to offer marine support services to clients.
 As the most experienced provider of AtoN services in Scottish and Manx waters, find out how we could support you.

 We operate two ships from our base in Oban.
 They are versatile platforms, equipped to a high standard with crews experienced in working in the most hostile and treacherous conditions.
 Both vessels have full hydrographic survey suites and are able to support:

 - Buoy deployment & recovery both inshore & offshore in the North Sea & Atlantic

 - Deployment of subsea sensors and measuring devices

 - ROV support